 You’d love a tool that lets you assess your team’s performance metrics in real-time.
 Analytics and insights can be a boon to ensure your team is solving problems efficiently and within the resolution time.
 At the same time, you’ll be able to pinpoint areas of improvement for individual team members.

-But where do you get these features?
-One way out is to implement a shared inbox system like Hiver.
-It’s proven to be a fantastic tool for help desks, service desks and ticketing systems, as many customers have found.
+Hiver has got everything you need for the smooth functioning of your internal operations.
+It’s proven to be a fantastic tool for helpdesks, service desks, and ticketing systems, as many customers have found.